Jiayin Group Inc. Reports Third Quarter 2022 Unaudited Financial Results

 -- Third Quarter Net Income Grew 98.8% to RMB248.1 Million --

 SHANGHAI, China, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- Jiayin Group Inc. (“Jiayin” or the “Company”) (NASDAQ: JFIN), a leading fintech platform in China, today announced its unaudited financial results for the third quarter ended September 30, 2022.
+23, 2022 (GLOBE NEWSWIRE) -- Jiayin Group Inc. ("Jiayin" or the "Company") JFIN, a leading fintech platform in China, today announced its unaudited financial results for the third quarter ended September 30, 2022.

 Third Quarter 2022 Operational and Financial Highlights: